 Prior to building a strong business case, you must first learn to think like your audience.
 What matters to them?
 How do they measure success?
 What devices will they use to engage with your content?
 Each executive has a unique role to support the organization with distinct priorities and concerns.
 By aligning your SEO strategy with those objectives, it will be much easier to show the value of SEO and convince the C-suite to invest in the work.

-CEO: Driving Growth and ROI
+CEO: Driving Growth and ROI with SEO

 The chief executive officer is primarily focused on driving the overall growth of the organization and maximizing the return on investment (ROI) of all tactics across the main functional areas like marketing, logistics and finance.
 When making your business case for SEO, it is important to highlight how SEO can contribute to key areas such as revenue, market share and brand visibility.
 Playing up the long-term benefits of SEO, such as sustainable organic traffic growth and improved customer acquisition, will go a long way.